euan-forrester/photo-recommender/README.md

 - Add auth to API server - use AWS API gateway?
 - Audit for XSS attacks
 - Add CSRF token
+- Make frontend vendor file smaller: https://github.com/vuejs-templates/webpack/issues/1297
+- Add versioning to the front end, so that old versions of file (with different hashes) don't live in S3 forever: https://stackoverflow.com/questions/46166337/how-can-i-deploy-a-new-cloudfront-s3-version-without-a-small-period-of-unavailab?rq=1
+- Fix S3 bucket name conflicts if other people run this terraform